-Quiz No. 1 will cover the physical and political geography of Sub-Saharan Africa, and is intended to ensure that students have some idea of the locations of countries, capitals and major land types, knowledge of which is presupposed in the lectures and readings.

-Quiz No. 2 will require short (100 words) definitions/contrasts of major ethnic and anthropological concepts presented in the readings and lectures.
-A study guide for each quiz, detailing the coverage, will be distributed a week prior to the quiz.
+Quizzes: Quiz No. 1 will cover the physical and political geography on North Africa, and is intended to ensure that students have some idea of the locations of places, knowledge of which is presupposed in the lectures and readings.
+Quiz No. 2 will cover linguistic distributions and the location of important ethnic groups.
+A study guide for each quiz will be distributed previously.

-Article Review
+Country Review